sameysimon/HypotheticalRetrospectionMachine/README.md

 ### Instructions to Run in Command Line
 To use in the console, ensure you have installed Python 3.
-The code has been tested with Python 3.8.9 Run.py shows a basic configuration of the machine with a Coin-Apple Scenario being evaluated with consideration of Expected-Utility Utilitarianim.
+The code has been tested with Python 3.8.9 Run.py shows a basic configuration of the machine with a Coin-Apple Scenario being evaluated with consideration of Expected-Utility Utilitarianism.
 A Deontological principle to forbid apples can be added by uncommenting the line above.
-The Coin-Apple scenario can be changed from the appropiate function in ScenarioBuilder.py
+The Coin-Apple scenario can be changed from the appropriate function in ScenarioBuilder.py

 ### Instructions to Run from Flask Web-App
 To get a user-interface showing the retrospection visually, you will need to locally host the Flask Web App.